 12. See where Motown was born at Hitsville U.S.A.

-This is by far one of the top things to see in Detroit.
+This is by far one of the top things to do in the city.
 Motown’s first headquarters was based in Detroit in the tiny house now known as Hitsville U.S.A.
 Previously a photography studio, it was turned into a recording studio and the creative foundations for Motown music were laid.
 Today, the building has been turned into a museum.
 You can check out the studio, learn about the history of Motown and see Michael Jackson’s famous black Fedora hat and white studded glove.

 Sadly the museum was closed for renovations while I was in Detroit but is now open again.

-Detroit travel tip: If you’re looking for free things to do in Detroit or prefer to do your Detroit sightseeing independently, check out this self-guided walking tour, which includes many of the places above.
+Detroit travel tip: If you’re looking for free ways to explore the Detroit, check out this self-guided walking tour, which includes many of the places above.
 I did this walk.
 With a coffee break and lunch in between, this walk took me about half a day.

 13. Take a local tour of Detroit